-The most common reasons for worms are:
+The most common reasons for worms in tortoises are as follows:

-- Catching worm eggs from other infested tortoises
+- Catching worm eggs from other infested tortoises.

-- Living in contaminated areas
+- Living in contaminated areas.

 Exposure To Other Tortoises

-Re-infested By Previous Worms
+Re-infested by Previous Worms

 Ascarid worms, also known as intestinal roundworms, lay eggs that hatch into tiny larvae that the tortoise then ingests.
 They continue to develop inside the tortoise’s body.

-- Poor diet
+- Poor diet.

-- Inappropriate temperatures
+- Inappropriate temperatures.

-- Lack of hideaways
+- Lack of hideaways.

-- Aggression from mates
+- Aggression from tank mates.

-A lot of stress can affect their immune system and increase their susceptibility to infestation.
+Stress can affect their immune system and increase their susceptibility to infestation.